 \textbf{PPO agent/ Inner loop}

 Hyperparameters for the inner loop PPO agent.
-The hyperparameters are the same for all variations of training signals: extrinsic shaped rewards, extrinsic sparse rewards, intrinsic learned rewards, and learned advantage function.
+The hyperparameters are the same for all variations of training signals: extrinsic shaped rewards, extrinsic sparse rewards, intrinsic learned rewards, and learned advantages.

 \textbf{Learned Intrinsic rewards and Advantage function/ Outer loop}